DavidJKTofan/davidjktofan.me/content/post/email-security/index.md

 ### DomainKeys Identified Mail (DKIM)

-_"DKIM is an email authentication method designed to detect forged sender addresses in email."_
+_"DKIM is an email authentication method designed to detect forged sender addresses in email._"

 Go to `Apps > Google Workspace > Settings for Gmail > Authenticate email` and you'll find DKIM authentication configuration.
 Select your email domain and generate a new record.
 Select your DKIM key bit length (usually the higher, the more secure), and leave the prefix selector as is.